Trump appealing $5 million judgment in E. Jean Carroll civil suit - Local News 8

 Trump denied all claims brought against him by Carroll and called the civil trial verdict “a total disgrace.”

 Like any defendant in a civil case, Trump was not required to appear in court for trial or any proceedings and had a right not to testify in his own defense.
-He did not attend the trial.
+He did not attend the trial, and his team contended the former president couldn’t get a fair trial in New York City.

+During the trial, Carroll acknowledged she is a registered Democrat and thinks Trump was a terrible president, but testified that her political views have nothing to do with her case.

+“I’m not settling a political score,” Carroll testified.
+“I’m settling a personal score because he called me a liar repeatedly and it really has decimated my reputation.
+I’m a journalist — the one thing I have to have is the trust of the readers.”

 The-CNN-Wire